 - Other regional forms of swing branched off, including DC hand dancing and Texas push

 - Ballroom studios capitalized on the new dance styles and created their own versions of jive, east coast swing, and west coast swing.

 - Meanwhile authentic WCS kept evolving with the music trends of the times.

-- WCS got influenced by disco/hustle, and more recently, hip hop.
+- WCS got influenced by Disco/Hustle, and more recently, Hip Hop, Contemporary Jazz, and Zouk.